British Isles: Flora and fauna

-Many larger animals, such as wolves, bears and European elk are today extinct.
-However, some species such as red deer are protected.
-Other small mammals, such as rabbits, foxes, badgers, hares, hedgehogs, and stoats, are very common and the European beaver has been reintroduced in parts of Scotland.
-Wild boar have also been reintroduced to parts of southern England, following escapes from boar farms and illegal releases.
+Many larger animals, such as wolves, bears and European elk, are today extinct.
+However some species, such as red deer, are protected.
+Other small mammals, such as rabbits, foxes, badgers, hares, hedgehogs and stoats, are very common and the European beaver has been reintroduced in parts of Scotland.
+Wild boar have also returned to parts of southern England following escapes from farms and illegal releases.
 Many rivers contain otters and grey and common seals are numerous on coasts.
-There are about 250 bird species regularly recorded in Great Britain, and another 350 that occur with varying degrees of rarity.
+There are about 250 bird species regularly recorded in Great Britain and another 350 that occur with varying degrees of rarity.
 The most numerous species are wren, robin, house sparrow, woodpigeon, chaffinch and blackbird.
-Farmland birds are declining in number, except for those kept for game such as pheasant, red-legged partridge, and red grouse.
+Farmland birds are declining in number, except for those bred for “sport”, such as pheasant, red-legged partridge and red grouse.
 Fish are abundant in the rivers and lakes, in particular salmon, trout, perch and pike.
 Sea fish include dogfish, cod, sole, pollock and bass, as well as mussels, crab and oysters along the coast.
-There are more than 21,000 species of insects.
+There are more than 21,000 species of insect.

 Few species of reptiles or amphibians are found in Great Britain or Ireland.
 Only three snakes are native to Great Britain: the adder, the barred grass snake and the smooth snake; none are native to Ireland.
-In general, Great Britain has slightly more variation and native wildlife, with weasels, polecats, wildcats, most shrews, moles, water voles, roe deer and common toads also being absent from Ireland.
+In general Great Britain has slightly more variation and native wildlife, with weasels, polecats, wildcats, most shrews, moles, water voles, roe deer and common toads also being absent from Ireland.
 This pattern is also true for birds and insects.
 Notable exceptions include the Kerry slug and certain species of woodlouse native to Ireland but not Great Britain.

-Domestic animals include the Connemara pony, Shetland pony, English Mastiff, Irish wolfhound and many varieties of cattle and sheep.
+Domestic and domesticated animals include the Connemara pony, Shetland pony, English Mastiff, Irish Wolfhound and many breeds of cattle and sheep.